 - In the opening cinematic for the original Descent: FreeSpace game, the sole survivor of a patrol wing arrives outside a space station and starts screaming about 'death black' ships coming after him.
 Before he can calm down, the Shivans have already arrived.
 In the sequel, the sole survivor of Kappa wing, which disappeared a dozen or so missions earlier, shouts down the radio, warning to get out of the nebula.
 He's destroyed shortly thereafter, and the threat to which he refers is made plain some sorties later.

-- In Prey, a Coast to Coast AM listener calls Art Bell and frantically tries to explain the proof he collected about regular alien abductions since 1995.
+- In Prey (2006), a Coast to Coast AM listener calls Art Bell and frantically tries to explain the proof he collected about regular alien abductions since 1995.
 Before he can calm down, the aliens abduct him.

 - In The Elder Scrolls V: Skyrim, it's revealed that the events of the previous Elder Scrolls games were all pre-ordained, having been prophecied millennia beforehand as the signs heralding Alduin's return and the arrival of the Dragonborn.

-- Booker DeWitt in Bioshock Infinite is feared as the "False Shepard" by the people of Columbia, having been prophesied by Comstock as the one who will lead Elizabeth astray and bring destruction to Columbia.
+- Booker DeWitt in BioShock Infinite is feared as the "False Shepherd" by the people of Columbia, having been prophesied by Comstock as the one who will lead Elizabeth astray and bring destruction to Columbia.
+He's right on the money, as Columbia is in tattered ruins and Elizabeth is suicidal by the end of the game, and then wiped from existence via a Time Paradox.

-- More of a Heck's Comin' With Me: on Ben 10, a young camper is found frightened and babbling on the road after fleeing an alien mushroom-monster in "Camp Fear".
+- More of a Heck's Comin' With Me: in Ben 10, a young camper is found frightened and babbling on the road after fleeing an alien mushroom-monster in "Camp Fear".